 Currently, my research focus is to build and evaluate scalable voice based communication platforms that enable the next billion people to intuitively access Internet, social media platforms, and crowdsourcing platforms on their non-Internet-enabled mobile phones.

+I am also a Visiting Researcher at IIT-Bombay where I collaborate with Prof. Ganesh Ramakrishnan on Machine Learning and ICTD related project.
 Earlier, I worked in Technology for Emerging Markets group at Microsoft Research India where most of my research was focused at the intersection of ICTD and Social Computing.
 At Microsoft Research India, I was advised by incredible researchers: Bill Thies and Ed Cutrell.